 The aggregate number and kind of shares available under this Option Plan shall be appropriately adjusted in the event of a reorganization, recapitalization, stock split, stock dividend, combination of shares, merger, consolidation, rights offering or any other change in the corporate structure or shares of the Corporation.
-Any adjustment, other than in connection with a security consolidation or security split pursuant to this Part, to the option granted or issued under this Plan is subject to the prior acceptance of the Exchange.
 The options granted under this Option Plan may contain such provisions as the board of directors, or Committee, as applicable, may determine with respect to adjustments to be made in the number and kind of shares covered by such options and in the option price in the event of any such change.
 If there is a reduction in the exercise price or an extension of the term of the options of an insider of the Corporation under any circumstances, the Corporation will be required to obtain approval from disinterested shareholders.